SamyRai/cdek_api_client/README.md

 - `weight` (Integer, required): The weight of the item.
 - `amount` (Integer, required): The amount of the item.

+## TODO List

+- [ ] Restructure the codebase for better organization.
+- [ ] Add mappings for CDEK internal codes.
+- [ ] Add more API endpoints and data entities.
+- [ ] Check all attributes for required and optional fields.
+- [ ] Add documentation for all classes and methods.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at [https://github.com/your-username/cdek_api_client](https://github.com/your-username/cdek_api_client).